 If they can’t see all the data, they just can’t operate as designed.
-So what’s your best bet?

 A network TAP is a purpose-built appliance that sits between two network points and sends network data to external appliances without interrupting traffic flows.
 A passive TAP simply makes a copy of the network data and distributes it to third party appliance(s), they don’t take altered traffic back from the device and resend it through to the network.
-Only an active network TAP can support those functions (more on that in the next post).

 Some passive TAPs do not require power sources.
 However, if the TAP needs to perform additional services besides simply copying and sending data (as we’ll see below) they will require power.
 Regardless, passive network TAPs are designed so that even if the environment loses power, the network devices do not lose the link.
 The network devices will never even know that the network TAP lost power.